 Tablets are another popular drug delivery method.
-They come in many different shapes and colors, and can also be sweetened and coated to make them easier to swallow and to allow for easier movement in the body.
+They come in many different shapes and colours, and can also be sweetened and coated to make them easier to swallow and to allow for easier movement in the body.
 Effervescent tablets are uncoated but must be dissolved in water before ingestion.
 Professionals with pharmaceutical manufacturing training use binding agents, diluents, and lubricants in order to mould tablets into the correct shape and size.

 The advantages of using solid pharmaceutical dosage forms are that they are easy to administer, easy to identify and can have a more palatable taste.
-However, solids usually take longer to absorb into the bloodstream than liquids, making them a less suitable choice for medications which need to work quickly.
+However, solids usually take longer to absorb into the bloodstream than liquids, making them a less suitable choice for medications that need to work quickly.

 Liquid Medication Can Come in a Variety of Forms

 Forms of liquid dosage can be broadly divided into two categories – aqueous (water-based) and non-aqueous (any non-water liquid).
-Nevertheless, liquid dosage forms are many and varied, and can include solutions (ingredients dissolved in clear liquid), emulsions (oil-in-water dispersions), and syrups (a sugar infused solution) to name just a few.
+Nevertheless, liquid dosage forms are many and varied and can include solutions (ingredients dissolved in clear liquid), emulsions (oil-in-water dispersions), and syrups (a sugar-infused solution) to name just a few.

 Most liquid medications are intended for oral use, but some can also be injected into the bloodstream using needles.
 Drugs in liquid form can also be developed as sprays that can be administered orally or onto the skin.
-Inhalants are another variant of the liquid group, which allow medication to be administered into the nasal passage.
+Inhalants are another variant of the liquid group, which allows medication to be administered into the nasal passage.